marcorosso768/marcorosso768.github.io/_pages/en/research.md

       </a>
     </div>
     <div id="abstract-ageturnout" class="toggle-box">
      This paper studies how parenthood and parental age are associated with voter turnout using a comprehensive administrative panel covering the universe of registered voters in Bologna across four municipal and national elections between 2004 and 2013.
 By linking individual turnout records to demographic, fiscal, and residential information, we identify parents, track the age of their children, and follow the same individuals over time.
 We estimate linear probability models with individual and election-year fixed effects, exploiting within-individual variation to account for permanent differences in civic engagement.
 On average, parenthood is not associated with lower turnout once individual fixed effects are included.
 However, substantial heterogeneity emerges over the parental life cycle.
-Parents of young children vote significantly less than comparable non-parents at younger ages: those with children aged 0--2 and 3--5 exhibit turnout penalties of approximately three to five percentage points.
-These gaps decline steadily---by about 0.2 percentage points per additional year of parental age---and disappear by around age forty.
+Parents of young children vote significantly less than comparable non-parents at younger ages: those with children aged 0–2 and 3–5 exhibit turnout penalties of approximately three to five percentage points.
+These gaps decline steadily—by about 0.2 percentage points per additional year of parental age—and disappear by around age forty.
 Parents of older children display no turnout deficit.
 The participation gap is driven almost entirely by mothers, while fathers’ turnout remains unaffected.
 The results are robust to alternative specifications and to controls for residential mobility, neighborhood characteristics, and distance to polling stations.
 Taken together, the findings highlight the importance of life-cycle factors in shaping political participation and suggest that periods of intensive childcare are associated with temporarily lower electoral engagement.
 More broadly, the analysis points to a channel through which demographic trends, such as delayed fertility, may have implications for democratic representation.
     </div>
     <div id="keywords-ageturnout" class="toggle-box">
-       age; electoral participation; fixed effects; parenthood; voter turnout.
+       parenthood; age; voter turnout; opportunity cost; administrative data.
     </div>
     <div id="jel-ageturnout" class="toggle-box">
        D72; J13; J22.